 - How heavily loaded the web server is - This is easy.
 Just choose a great web hosting provider.

 Not all experts agree that Time to First Byte is a helpful metric.
-Just take CloudFlare, whose performance optimization focuses more on the experience received by end-users rather than a specific metric.
+Just take CloudFlare, whose performance optimization focuses more on end-users experience rather than a specific metric.
 As you will read later, maybe Google representatives agree with this statement.

 Google incorporating site speed in search rankings (2010)